dracutdevs/fedora-30-container/README.md

-# fedora-30-container
+# fedora-container
-Fedora 30 CI Test Container for the dracut testsuite
+Fedora CI Test Container for the dracut testsuite